Scott Z. Burns: Career

 After graduating from the University of Minnesota, Burns began his career in advertising, later becoming a television commercials director.
 He was part of the team at Goodby, Silverstein & Partners that created the original Got Milk? campaign.

 Burns has written screenplays for The Bourne Ultimatum (2007), The Informant!
 (2009), and Contagion (2011), all of which feature Matt Damon.
 His films The Informant!
 (2009), Contagion (2011), and Side Effects (2013) were directed by Steven Soderbergh.
-He also wrote a screenplay for The Man from U.N.C.L.E, to be directed by Soderbergh.
+He also wrote a screenplay for The Man from U.N.C.L.E, which was initially intended to be directed by Soderbergh but was ultimately directed by Guy Ritchie.
 Burns also produced the Academy Award-winning documentary An Inconvenient Truth (2006).
 He wrote and directed the film The Report (2019), a drama about the secret torture program inside the CIA.
 He performed uncredited rewrites on Dawn of the Planet of the Apes, the Star Wars film Rogue One and the James Bond film No Time to Die (2021).